 Source: Frost & Sullivan

-Frost & Sullivan analyses market prospects and potential based on the force field analysis based on the key market drivers and restraints.
-The shortlisted drivers are then ranked based on their intensity of impact (Low-medium-high) over the intervals of the forecast period.
+Frost & Sullivan analyzes market prospects and potential based on force field analysis using key market drivers and restraints.
+The shortlisted drivers are then ranked based on the intensity of their impact (low–medium–high) over the intervals of the forecast period.

-The leading market driver is increasing pollution levels and deteriorating air quality in major cities, as well as rising consumer awareness about poor air quality.
-Closed followed is the Rising concerns regarding increasing airborne diseases, especially after the severe impact of COVID-19.
+The leading market drivers include rising pollution levels and deteriorating air quality in major cities, in addition to increased consumer awareness about poor air quality.
+Closely following these is rising concern over the growing incidence of airborne diseases, especially in light of the severe impact of COVID-19.

-The uppermost restraint is the high capital investment and high maintenance costs are a major deterrent for the purchase of air purifiers, especially in the residential segment.
-Followed by Lack of enabling regulations to drive adoption.
+The uppermost restraint is the high capital investment, and high maintenance costs are also a major deterrent for the purchase of air purifiers, especially in the residential segment.
+In addition, there are few enabling regulations encouraging adoption.

-Figure 7: Indoor Air Quality Systems Market: Growth Drivers, Global, 2020-2026
+Figure 7: Indoor Air Quality Systems Market: Growth Drivers, Global, 2020–2026